bvigerzi/budget-planner/README.md

   - Must be able to link an invoice to a debit on the monthly statement to eliminate double-charging
 - Categorise same/similar descriptions to highlight where regular spending occurs (e.g. popular take-out or regularly visit same cinema)
 - Handle adding or removing categories and sub-categories
+- Spend projections -- given the actual budgeted value (e.g. $8 each month is ~$100 at an annual frequency) are we projected to spend over or under budget?
+  - This is critical for irregular category spend (e.g. yearly budgeted items) where at a monthly view it looks like we are always overspending (recent purchase) or underspending (not spent yet) without a true view of the situation

 ## Goals